Making the right decisions about automation

 - An idea that Industry 4.0 and data analytics could help your business but aren’t sure how?

-- We look at where you are now and what you want to achieve: a full assessment of your current production capabilities and your automation objectives
+- a full assessment of your current production capabilities and your automation objectives.

-- We identify the areas you could automate and analyse the feasibility of each option
+- identification of the areas you could automate and analyse the feasibility of each option.

-- Together we develop a structured and prioritised implementation pathway
+- developing a structured and prioritised implementation pathway.

-- The process is designed to be highly collaborative: we work with your production engineers so that the assessment is robust and we build a shared, company-wide vision for your automation strategy.
+- working with your production engineers so that the assessment is robust and we build a shared, company-wide vision for your automation strategy.

 Previous projects have: